 The easiest way to improve a device's security is to make sure it's using the latest version of its operating system, browser, and other software.
 Updates often patch known vulnerabilities or bolster an app's defenses.
 But a new report from BitSight, the self-described "standard in security ratings," shows that many organizations don't update the operating systems or browsers of the many devices they have to manage.

-almost three times as likely to experience a publicly disclosed breach."
+The company said in its report that "over 2,000 organizations run more than 50% of their computers on outdated versions of an operating system," which in turn makes them "almost three times as likely to experience a publicly disclosed breach."
 Note the "publicly disclosed" bit--chances are good that other groups are compromised because they use outdated operating systems and either fail to notice the intrusion or keep it hush-hush.